Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/afk-messages.md

 ## Setting an AFK Message

-You are able to set your own AFK message by typing `!afk <message>`.
-If you ever forget what you have your AFK message set to you can always type `!afk` without any message and it'll show what message you currently have set. \(If one is set\)
+You are able to set your own AFK message by typing `/afk <message>`.
+If you ever forget what you have your AFK message set to you can always type `/afk` without any message and it'll show what message you currently have set. \(If one is set\)

 {% hint style="warning" %}
 Your AFK message will not be sent if a BOT mentions you or if you mention yourself.